dhellmann/pymotw/PyMOTW/urlparse/index.rst

 Unparsing
 =========

 There are several ways to assemble a split URL back together into a single string.
-The parsed URL object has a geturl() method.
+The parsed URL object has a :func:`geturl()` method.

 .. include:: urlparse_geturl.py
     :literal:
     :start-after: #end_pymotw_header

-Of course, it only works on the object returned by urlparse or urlsplit.
+Of course, :func:`geturl()` only works on the object returned by :func:`urlparse()` or :func:`urlsplit()`.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'urlparse_geturl.py'))
 .. }}}
 .. {{{end}}}

-If you have a tuple of values, you can use urlunparse() to assemble it into a URL.
+If you have a regular tuple of values, you can use :func:`urlunparse()` to combine them into a URL.

 .. include:: urlparse_urlunparse.py
     :literal:
     :start-after: #end_pymotw_header

-While the ParseResult returned by urlparse can be used as a tuple, in this example I explicitly create a new tuple to show that urlunparse works with normal tuples, too.
+While the :class:`ParseResult` returned by :func:`urlparse()` can be used as a tuple, in this example I explicitly create a new tuple to show that :func:`urlunparse()` works with normal tuples, too.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'urlparse_urlunparse.py'))